Period matrices and homological quasi-trees on discrete Riemann surfaces: Introduction

 Potential functions for the Weil--Petersson metric are not unique.
 For example, they also arise from the length of a uniformly distributed geodesic~\cite{Wolpert1986}, the renormalized volume of hyperbolic 3-manifolds~\cite{KS2008}, and the Loewner energy of planar Jordan curves in the context of Schramm--Loewner evolution~\cite{Wang2019}.
 The precise relationships among these various potential functions remain mysterious.
 Our results may provide new insights into a conjecture relating the number of spanning trees to the volume of hyperbolic 3-manifolds~\cite{CKL2019}.

-For planar graphs with boundary vertices, the discrete period matrix is analogous to the \emph{response matrix}, which maps the boundary values of a discrete harmonic function to the boundary values of its conjugate discrete harmonic function~\cite{Colin1994,Colin1996}.
-It is known that the minors of the response matrix can be expressed as weighted sums over certain subgraphs~\cite{Curtis1998,KW2009}.
+For graphs embedded in a disk with vertices on the boundary, the discrete period matrix is analogous to the \emph{response matrix}, which maps the boundary values of a discrete harmonic function to the boundary values of its harmonic conjugate~\cite{Colin1994,Colin1996}.
+It is known that the minors of the response matrix can be expressed as weighted sums over certain subgraphs~\cite{Curtis1998,KW2009,Skopenkov2026}.
 In the context of closed surfaces, our discrete period matrix plays a role analogous to the response matrix, as also observed in~\cite{Lam2022}.
 Theorem~\ref{thm:HQT_count} provides an alternative answer to a question posed by Kenyon regarding the extension of combinatorial results from planar graphs to graphs embedded on closed surfaces~\cite[Section~5]{Kenyon2012}.

 We note that the term ``quasi-trees'' has been adopted in various other contexts, of particular relevance to this article are those arising in matroid theory and topological graph theory~\cite{CMNR2019}, which we refer to as {\em ribbon-graph quasi-trees} to avoid confusion.
 A detailed comparison between our definition and these earlier notions is deferred to Section~\ref{sec:HQT_combin}, where we show that our definition properly includes them.
 A natural direction for future research is to establish parallel results for these alternative notions.
 For instance, it is a classical result that the collection of ribbon-graph quasi-trees forms a delta-matroid~\cite{Bouchet1989}.
-We establish a corresponding result for homological quasi-trees:
+We have a corresponding result for homological quasi-trees:

-\begin{theorem} The collection of homological quasi-trees forms a delta-matroid on the ground set $E$. \end{theorem}
+\begin{theorem} The collection of homological quasi-trees forms a delta-matroid on the ground set $E$.
+Moreover, for each $0\leq k\leq 2g$, the collection of $k$-homological quasi-trees forms a matroid on the ground set $E$. \end{theorem}

 One may further ask about connections to invariants defined via ribbon-graph quasi-trees, such as the {Krushkal polynomial}~\cite{Krushkal2011, Butler2018} and the {critical group}~\cite{MMN2023}.
 However, these invariants appear to be quite distinct from the period matrix, and we therefore do not pursue them in this work.